stackblitz/webcontainer-core/README.md

 - Security
   - In a world where cyber security attacks are becoming increasingly prevalent, security can't be an afterthought.
 Development environments must be secure by default in order to have a maintainable security posture.
 - Consistency
   - "Worked on my machine" is one of the most common sayings when bugs are first discovered due to inconsistencies between environments.
-Containers can help abstract the complexity between different systems and environemnts.
+Containers can help abstract the complexity between different systems and environments.
 - Development Experience
   - Frictionless
     - Adopting a new tool shouldn't mean rewriting a codebase.
 Great tools should be a joy to use and should minimize disruption to existing workflows.